 RVF-171 Luca Custom, October 2014, MSRP 15,120Yen Tamashii exclusive(includes tax)

 VF-171EX Maruyama Custom, June 2015, MSRP 21,060Yen Tamashii exclusive(includes tax)

 Armored parts (reviewed separately) were sold for Alto’s EX and the Nightmare Plus toy.

 Sculpt, Detail, & Paint: (9.5/10)

-Starting with the basics, like the previous DX toys, Bandai went top notch on the level of tampo-printed details.
+Bandai went top tier on the level of tampo-printed details.
 The toy is gorgeous right out of the box.
 It’s not as hard these days to convert a CG model to a toy although it’s still a lot tougher than people give these toy manufacturers credit for.
 Bandai got REAL close to giving us a near perfect rendition of the toy in all modes.
 There are little areas that could have used a bit more attention, like the cockpit, but for the most part this toy is a superb rendering of the VF-171.
 I do wish the odd yellow-ish triangles at the front of the wings were clear plastic inserts.
 Bandai also went the extra distance by giving us a Nightmare Plus toy that features a different head sculpt and cockpit.
 The Maruyama version features an itasha on the back that is very impressive (though there’s better Sheryl art out there in my humble opinion).

 Let’s hit the strengths first:

 1) Integrated landing gear that includes front tow bar and elevates the toy enough to accommodate the gun in fighter mode and Luca’s lower radar array in collapsed form